What would you like to search for?

 © WWF-Hong Kong

 This design team was formed in November 2021.
-After a field trip to Mai Po and a wide-ranging workshop, the team quickly began to brainstorm and plan a series of otter public education activities.
-Riding on World Otter Day in May, the team designed and ran the “Little Otter Painters | Colouring Competition 2022”, held the “Oh My Otter” festival with an exhibition, workshops and an arts and crafts market, and are now creating a children's picture book called “Don't Go, Eurasian Otter!”.
+After a field trip to Mai Po and a wide-range of workshops, the team quickly began to brainstorm and plan a series of otter educational activities to raise public awareness on this elusive species.
+Riding on World Otter Day in May, the team designed and ran the “Little Otter Painters | Colouring Competition” and held the “Oh My Otter” festival with an exhibition, workshops and local arts and crafts market in 2022.

 Otter Spraint Platform